Shiyinq/al-quran/README.md

 # Al-quran

-Wrapper Javascript for API Fatimah Bot - alQuran.
-For more information about the API Fatimah, please visit the [Fatimah](https://fathimah.docs.apiary.io/#reference/alquran) documentation.
+Wrapper Javascript for API Fathimah Bot - alQuran.
+For more information about the API Fathimah Bot, please visit the [Fathimah](https://fathimah.docs.apiary.io/#reference/alquran) documentation.

 # Instalation